jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

 ![netdata](netdata.png)

 {{% notice note "Stubborn Apps" %}}
 Not all web apps adapt well to being served at a different path than they expect.
 It works fine for netadata, but did not work with Cockpit (at least not without digging deeper into the configuration to change the base URL).
-But hey, that's why we've got options.
+But hey, that's why we've got options!
 {{% /notice %}}

 ### Tailscale Funnel